 - Romantic Zone (Old Vallarta) – Where to stay in Puerto Vallarta for the best nightlife.

 Main square plaza or Plaza de Armas: located in the Zona Centro or Old town Vallarta.
-It has a rotonda and plenty of benches to spend a relaxing time admiring the Colonial Style of this area and with a View of Our lady of Guadalupe at the very far end of it.
+It has a bandstand and plenty of benches to spend a relaxing time admiring the colonial Style of this area and with a View of the Our Lady of Guadalupe church at the very far end of it.

-Visit the Parroquia Nuestra Senora de Guadalupe or Our lady of Guadalupe Church this is an iconic symbol and landmark of Puerto Vallarta and the story tell that it survived earthquakes and it is the a symbol of
+Visit the Parroquia Nuestra Senora de Guadalupe or Our lady of Guadalupe Church this is the iconic symbol and landmark of Puerto Vallarta which has miraculously survived a number of earthquakes and stands tall today.

 The Our Lady of Guadalupe Festival is held December 1st-12th, which according to our guide is impressive with dances and processions.
-Apparently it took more than 40 years to get this church completely build due to different Parisian style.
-It is a big church for such a small town and it is a mix of styles.
+Apparently it took more than 40 years to get this church completely built!
+It sure is a big church for such a small city and features a unique mix of styles.

 Zona Romatica: People look for this area for the best night life.
-If you keep walking after the boardwalk few blocks ahead you find the bridge to Rio Cuale where it starts, and extends until Playa de Los Muertos.
+If you keep walking past the malecón, a few blocks ahead you will find the bridge to Rio Cuale which extends until Playa de Los Muertos.

-This area, has plenty go restaurants, clubs and shoppings.
+This area has plenty of restaurants, clubs and shopping opportunities.
 It is vibrant and fun.
-It is super walkable and full of young people looking to party or retired people enjoying their retiremnet because there rethinks for everyone.
+It is super walkable and full of young people looking to party or older people who still like to be in the heart of the action.

-Check the Puerto Vallarta Colorful Pier: this architectonic beauty is located in Playa de Los Muertos and build in 2013.
-It resemble a sail at the end of the pier. it was build with colorful light t be seeing from likes away.
-There are benches around so people can seat and contemplate it.
-Very nice place.
+Check the Puerto Vallarta Colorful Pier: this architectural beauty is located on Playa de Los Muertos and was built in 2013.
+It resembles a sail at the end of the pier. it was built with colorful lights to be seen from miles away.
+There are benches around so people can sit in quiet contemplation – it is really a very nice place!

-At this pier is place to pick up and drop off people to different tour to go to nearby island as Yelapa and Marietas!
+This pier is the place to pick up and drop off people to different tour to go to nearby islands like Yelapa and he Marietas!

-Visit the Zona Hotelera this is area is full of restaurants, bars and hotel with and intense night life.
+The Zona Hotelera is an area is full of restaurants, bars and hotels with an intense nightlife.

 Itinerary Day 2

 We spent a full day at the resort we stayed zipping delicious drinks and playing by the pool.
 The kids really just wanted an opportunity to do nothing, so that’s pretty much what we did on Day 2.

 Itinerary Day 3

 Do a food tour.
 As I told you, we love food and trying food from local places is a must in our trips.
-We were lucky to partner with Puerto Vallarta Tourism and get a food tour in downtown.
+I was lucky to partner with Puerto Vallarta Tourism and get a food tour in downtown.

 Check the itinerary down below.
-It worth to spend a day walking in old town trying delicious food, desserts and drinks.
+It’s worth it to spend a day walking in old town trying delicious food, desserts and drinks.

 Itinerary for more days

-I know this is a 3-day guide, however there is so much to see in Puerto Vallarta and here are the other things you could do:
+I know this is a 3-day guide, however there is so much to see in Puerto Vallarta so here are some other things you could do:

-- Take a trip to Sayulita, we visited Sayulita and here are the berthings to do there!
+- Take a trip to Sayulita!
+We visited Sayulita and here is a bunch of things to do in Sayulita.